Piel Island: History

-Modern-day Piel Island
+Today

-Being separated from neighbouring Roa Island by the Piel Channel, the island is accessible via a ferryboat from Roa Island pier during summer weekends.
+Being separated from neighbouring Roa Island by the Piel Channel, the island is accessible via a ferryboat from Roa Island pier during summer and subject to the tides and weather.
 Piel can be reached on foot or by off-road vehicle (licenses are required to drive on the sands) from Walney Island, but this route is only passable with care at low tide; local guidance is recommended.
 Piel Castle is managed by English Heritage and there is free, unlimited access once on the island.
 The castle, located on the southeast tip of Piel Island, is an impressive ruin made up largely of stones from the beach.
 The three-storey keep affords good views of the island although it is no longer accessible to visitors.
 Campers may pitch a tent on the island.

 The island is a haven for wildlife with many different species of sea bird to be found.
 Visitors should take care not to disturb nesting birds while walking on the beach.
 A marsh pond in the centre of the island now attracts many other types of bird.